bsmg/beat-saber-community-wiki/beginners-guide.md

 d) If you installed mods manually, you included all the files from the download and put them in the correct folders.

 ![Custommaps](/uploads/custommaps.png "Custommaps")

+> If your game is **crashing** upon installing mods, try **verifying your files** with Steam, or **reinstalling** the game with Oculus Home.
+Some changes had to be made regarding the way IPA works, and some users are missing important game files.
+{.is-warning}
+> BSIPA is currently known **incompatible** with certain programs like FaceIt (cs:go matchmaking service).
+If you're getting any GetThreadContext failed errors, uninstall FaceIt
+{.is-danger}
 # How to get more songs
 The `Song Loader Plugin` enables you to load more songs into the game, but only includes one test song.